Frequently Asked Questions (FAQs)

-- Contact schools of interest to find out the best times to visit and learn more.
+- Contact schools of interest to learn more.

 When should I apply to OUSD schools?

-- During the on-time application window (November 16, 2020 to February 5, 2021) you do not need to rush to complete an application.
+- During the on-time application window (November 15, 2021 to February 4, 2022) you do not need to rush to complete an application.
 An application submitted on the first day of the window will be treated the same as an application submitted on the last day of the window.
-We want you to take your time to consider all of your options.
-While it is important to apply during this on-time window, you can take your time to research schools to select the ones you want to apply to.
-All applications received between November 16, 2020 and February 5, 2021 are considered on-time.
+All applications received between November 15, 2021 and February 4, 2022 are considered on-time.